How to make a low-carb or keto diet cheaper

-Some low-carb foods are expensive and many people believe low-carb has to be expensive.
+Some low-carb foods are expensive and many people believe a low-carb or keto diet has to be expensive.
 But that’s not true.
 You don’t need expensive ingredients.
 You can eat totally delicious and healthy low-carb meals that are super cheap.

 In this guide you’ll quickly learn how.
 Because with a little planning and some smart shopping, just look at how much you could save.